Tom Siddon

-Thomas Edward Siddon, (born November 9, 1941) is a Canadian aerospace engineer and politician.
+Thomas Edward Siddon, (November 9, 1941 – June 28, 2026) was a Canadian aerospace engineer and politician.

-Early life and education
+Background

 Born in Drumheller, Alberta, Siddon pursued engineering, graduating from the University of Alberta in 1963, followed by earning his Masters and Doctorate in aeroacoustics from the University of Toronto, Institute of Aerospace.
 He became a professor at the University of British Columbia and founded an aero-acoustics firm, Siddon-Harford & Associates.

-Siddon married Patricia Yackimetz in 1962, with whom he has 5 children.
+Siddon married Patricia Yackimetz in 1962, with whom he had five children.
 Yackimetz is the niece of Canadian-American psychologist Albert Bandura.
+Siddon died on June 28, 2026, at the age of 84.

 Political career

 After serving as City Councillor in Richmond, British Columbia, for two years, he was first elected to parliament in a 1978 by-election as a Progressive Conservative Member of Parliament (MP) to represent the British Columbia riding of Burnaby—Richmond—Delta.
 He was successively elected in five federal elections between 1978 and 1993, and worked under several prime ministers.

 When Brian Mulroney became leader of the PC Party, Siddon was appointed the party's science critic in the shadow cabinet.
 After the Tories won the 1984 election, he was given the post of Secretary of State for Science and Technology.
 During his time in this role, he established the foundation for the Canadian Space Agency and signed the International Space Station Agreement with the United States in 1984.

 Siddon was promoted to the Minister of Fisheries and Oceans position in 1985, in the wake of the tunagate scandal that had forced the resignation of previous minister, John Fraser.

-Siddon remained in the Fisheries post for five years, until February 23, 1990.
+He remained in the Fisheries post for five years, until February 23, 1990.
 In response to overfishing and its consequences on fish stocks, Siddon attempted to impose stiff quotas on the catch.
 In 1991, a complete moratorium on cod fishing had to be imposed.

 In 1990, Siddon moved to the Minister of Indian Affairs and Northern Development position.
 Shortly after his swearing-in, Siddon worked alongside his provincial counterpart John Ciaccia, to address the Oka Crisis.

 As Minister of Indian Affairs, Siddon helped conclude the agreement in 1992 to create the new territory of Nunavut, the signing of the Saskatchewan Treaty Land Entitlement Framework Agreement, the signing of the Yukon Umbrella Final Agreement, and the establishment of the British Columbia Treaty Process.

 When fellow British Columbian and ally Kim Campbell became PC leader and prime minister in 1993, Siddon was promoted to the senior cabinet, becoming Minister of National Defence on June 25, 1993.
 In this role, he was responsible for ordering new EH-101 navy helicopters to replace the aging Sea King helicopters.
 The deal was finalized, but during the next election, the opposition Liberal Party of Canada argued that the helicopters were too expensive.

 Siddon entered the 1993 election and ended up finishing third behind Raymond Chan of the Liberal Party and Nick Loenen of Reform.